“Drive-thru” sequoia brought down by storm

 "It was majestic," he said.
 "Now it's basically a pile of rubble."

-A tunnel was carved into the tree's trunk in the 1880s to allow tourists to pass through, though it weakened the giant.
-The tunnel had allowed cars to pass, but only pedestrians could cross in recent decades.
+A tunnel was carved into the tree's trunk in the 1880s to allow tourists to pass through.
+It weakened the giant.
+The tunnel had allowed cars to pass.
+But only pedestrians could cross in recent decades.

-Generations of locals and tourists have visited the tree, posing for photos and carving their names into it, and after it fell, many took to social media, posting their memories of the tree.
+Generations of locals and tourists have visited the tree.
+They posed for photos and carved their names into it.
+After it fell, many took to social media, posting their memories of the tree.

-"It's kind of like someone in the family has died," said Joyce Brown, a 65-year-old retired middle school teacher who has been visiting the tree since she was 12 and owns a cabin in nearby Arnold.
+"It's kind of like someone in the family has died," said Joyce Brown.
+She is a 65-year-old retired middle school teacher who has been visiting the tree since she was 12 and owns a cabin in nearby Arnold.

-Brown said four generations of her family spent countless hours at the tree and often took out-of-town visitors there, some from as far away as Turkey.
+Brown said four generations of her family spent numerous hours at the tree and often took out-of-town visitors there.
+Some of those visitors came from as far away as Turkey.

 "Everyone who went there was shocked at how big a tree could be," she said.
 "As a child you think you had come to a land of giants, that there must be giant people and giant animals living there because of the diameter of these trees."